mdtanrikulu/use-metamask/README.md

 // web3: Object { _isProvider: true, anyNetwork: true, _maxInternalBlockNumber: -1024, … }
 ```

-**Note:** If you would like to check if Metamask is whether already connected to your dapp or not, you can call `getAccounts` method beforehand.
+**Note:** If you would like to check if Metamask is already connected to your dapp or not, you can call `getAccounts` method beforehand.

-You can also get chain information by calling `getChain` method, without a need of calling `connect` method.
+You can also get chain information by calling `getChain` method, without the need to call the `connect` method.

 ```js
 const { connect, getAccounts, getChain, metaState } = useMetamask();